George M. Dallas: Political career

-After the War of 1812, Pennsylvania's political climate was chaotic, with two factions in that state's Democratic party vying for control.
-One, the Philadelphia-based "Family party", was led by Dallas, and it espoused the beliefs that the Constitution of the United States was supreme, that an energetic national government should exist that would implement protective tariffs, a powerful central banking system, and undertake internal improvements to the country in order to facilitate national commerce.
+After the War of 1812, Pennsylvania's political climate was chaotic, with two factions vying for control of the state's Democratic Party.
+Dallas led the Philadelphia-based "Family Party", which asserted that the Constitution of the United States was supreme, and that an energetic national government should implement protective tariffs and a powerful central banking system, and undertake internal improvements to the country in order to facilitate national commerce.
 The other faction was called the "Amalgamators", headed by the future President James Buchanan.